15 of the Best Beaches in Cornwall

 Famous for its world-class surfing beaches, surfing is a way of life in Cornwall, attracting visitors from all over the world.

-You really can’t go down the street in Newquay without seeing a walking wetsuit with a board under his or her arm – and you haven’t had the full Cornish experience until you’ve ridden the waves, or at least tried to.
+You can’t go down the street in Newquay without seeing a walking wetsuit with a board under their arm – and you haven’t had the full Cornish experience until you’ve ridden the waves, or at least tried to.

 5. Fistral Beach

-Fistral beach, Newquay is the best-known surfing beach in the UK.
-Home to the British Surfing Association, all the major surfing competitions take place here, attracting visitors from all over the world.
+Fistral Beach in Newquay is the best-known surfing beach in the UK.
+Home to the British Surfing Association, all the major surfing competitions occur here, attracting visitors worldwide.

 Facing west onto the Atlantic, Fistral sees swells of up to 8 feet, guaranteeing an exhilarating experience for surfers, bodyboarders, and spectators who don’t like getting wet.

-Perranporth, six miles down the coastal path from Newquay, this huge, sandy beach is rated among the best in the world.
+Perranporth, six miles down the coastal path from Newquay, this vast, sandy beach is rated among the best in the world.
+It’s also near Perran Sands Holiday Park.

-The sand dunes, mighty waves and the sheer size of the beach make you feel as if you have it all to yourself.
+The sand dunes, mighty waves and the sheer size of the beach make you feel like you have everything to yourself.

-The Atlantic sea breeze is exhilarating, perhaps a little boisterous in winter though.
-Quieter than Fistral, the best waves can be found towards the Penhale end and surfers describe Perranporth as one of the best surfing beaches on the Cornish coast.
+The Atlantic sea breeze is exhilarating, perhaps a little boisterous in winter.
+Quieter than Fistral, the best waves can be found towards the Penhale end, and surfers describe Perranporth as one of the best surfing beaches on the Cornish coast.

 You could go paragliding, snorkelling, or diving.
 You can surf, bodyboard or paddle.